fabiojundev/woo-next-br/README.md

 2. `cd woo-next-br`
 3. `yarn install`

-## Add GraphQl support for WordPress
+## Add GraphQL support for WordPress

 1. Download and activate the following plugins , in your WordPress plugin directory: